Rise of the Ottoman Empire: Maritsa, 1371

-The Battle of Maritsa took place at the Maritsa River near the village of Chernomen on September 26, 1371 with sultan Murad's lieutenant Lala Shahin Pasha and the Serbs numbering some 70,000 men under the command of the Serbian king of Prilep Vukašin Mrnjavčević and his brother despot Uglješa.
-Despot Uglješa wanted to make a surprise attack in their capital city, Edirne, while Murad I was in Asia Minor.
-The Ottoman army was much smaller, but due to superior tactics (night raid on the allied camp), Şâhin Paşa was able to defeat the Christian army and kill King Vukašin and despot Uglješa.
+The Battle of Maritsa took place at the Maritsa River near the village of Chernomen on September 26, 1371, with sultan Murad's lieutenant Lala Shahin Pasha and the Serbs numbering some 70,000 men under the command of the Serbian king of Prilep Vukašin Mrnjavčević and his brother despot Uglješa.
+The latter wanted to make a surprise attack in the Ottoman capital city, Edirne, while Murad I was in Asia Minor.
+The Ottoman army was much smaller, but due to superior tactics (night raid on the allied camp), Şâhin Paşa defeated the Christian army and killed King Vukašin and despot Uglješa.
 Macedonia and parts of Greece fell under Ottoman power after this battle.
 Both Uglješa and Vukašin perished in the carnage.
 So overwhelming was the Ottoman victory that the Turks referred to the battle as the Rout (or Destruction) of the Serbs.

 What little unity Serbia possessed collapsed after the catastrophe at Ormenion (Chernomen).
 Uroš died before the year was out, ending the Nemanjić dynasty, and large areas of central Serbia broke away as independent principalities, reducing it to half of its former size.
 No future ruler ever again officially held the office of car, and no single bojar enjoyed enough power or respect to gain recognition as a unifying leader.
 Vukasin's son, Marko, survived the slaughter and proclaimed himself Serbian "king" (kralj) but was unable to enforce his claim beyond his lands around Prilep, in central Macedonia.
 Serbia slipped into accelerated fragmentation and internecine warfare among the proliferating regional princes.

-In the aftermath of the Ormenion battle, Ottoman raids into Serbia and Bulgaria intensified.
+In the aftermath of the battle at Chernomen, Ottoman raids into Serbia and Bulgaria intensified.
 The enormity of the victory and the incessant raids into his lands convinced Turnovo Bulgarian Tsar Shishman of the necessity for coming to terms with the Ottomans.
 By 1376 at the latest, Shishman accepted vassal status under Murad and sent his sister as the sultan's "wife" to the harem at Edirne.
 The arrangement did not prevent Ottoman raiders from continuing to plunder inside Shishman's borders.
 As for Byzantium, Emperor John V definitively accepted Ottoman vassalage soon after the battle, opening the door to Murad's direct interference in Byzantine domestic politics.

 The Bulgarians and Serbs enjoyed a brief respite during the 1370s and into the 1380s when matters in Anatolia and increased meddling in Byzantium's political affairs kept Murad preoccupied.
-In Serbia, the lull permitted the northern Serb ‘’bojar’’ Prince Lazar Hrebeljanovic (1371-89), with the support of powerful Bulgarian and Montenegrin nobles and the backing of the Serbian Orthodox Patriarchate of Pec, to consolidate control over much of the core Serbian lands.
+In Serbia, the lull permitted the northern Serb bojar Prince Lazar Hrebeljanovic (1371–1389), with the support of powerful Bulgarian and Montenegrin nobles and the backing of the Serbian Orthodox Patriarchate of Pec, to consolidate control over much of the core Serbian lands.
 Most of the Serb regional rulers in Macedonia, including Marko, accepted vassalage under Murad to preserve their positions, and many of them led Serb forces in the sultan's army operating in Anatolia against his Turkish rivals.